seanbutler/www.seanbutler.net/_posts/2021-05-21-embed-v8-for-games.md

 ---

+<em>td;dr: walkthrough of the code to integrate v8 in a game update loop pattern. a link to the whole code on github is at the bottom.</em>

 ## introduction

 Some common architectures for building gameplay in video game engines involve integrating an external scripting language into the engine.
 Its a repeating pattern that exists across many industries.
 What separates the games from other situations are two respects.
 Firstly speed is a factor, secondly games are realtime reactive suimulations so they work by going around a loop.